Quantum network-entanglement measures: Introduction

-{I}n the last years quantum networks are regarded as a very promising platform to implement quantum communication and quantum computation tasks.
+In recent years, quantum networks have emerged as a highly promising platform for implementing quantum communication and computation tasks.
 Quantum networks generalize basic primitives of quantum technologies such as quantum repeaters~\cite{briegel1998quantum,sangouard2011quantum} and they rely on the ability to generate and store entanglement at remote interconnected locations.
-Thus, there is a considerable experimental effort addressed at combining entanglement sources and quantum memories so as to meet the above demands (see e.g.\ \cite{liu2021heralded,lago2021telecom}).
-The applications of quantum networks include quantum key distribution~\cite{Murta2020,Hahn2020}, quantum sensing~\cite{yang2023quantumenhanced}, distributed quantum computation and even a quantum internet~\cite{kimble2008quantum,caleffi2018quantum,wehner2018quantum} in the long run.
+Hence, there is a considerable experimental effort addressed at combining entanglement sources and quantum memories so as to meet the above demands (see e.g.\ \cite{liu2021heralded,lago2021telecom}).
+The applications of quantum networks include quantum key distribution~\cite{Murta2020,Hahn2020,siddhartha2021universal}, quantum sensing~\cite{yang2023quantumenhanced}, distributed quantum computation and even a quantum internet~\cite{kimble2008quantum,caleffi2018quantum,wehner2018quantum} in the long run.
 Furthermore, different tools for evaluating the performance of quantum networks have emerged gradually~\cite{azuma2021tools}. {Quantum correlations and, in particular, entanglement play a crucial role in the foundations of quantum mechanics and in the applications of quantum information theory~\cite{horodecki2009quantum,brunner2014bell,uola2009quantum}.
 T}here is a very active line of theoretical research directed at translating the different notions of quantum correlations to the network scenario, be it entanglement~\cite{navascues2020genuine,aberg2020semidefinite,kraft2021quantum}, nonlocality~\cite{renou2019genuine,contreras2021genuine,tavakoli2021bell,mao2022test} or steering~\cite{jones2021network}.
-The idea here is that, in a similar way as quantum correlations with no classical analogue can be interpreted as a resource to overcome the limitations of a particular scenario, their network analogues should do the same when a prescribed network structure is imposed.
+In a similar way as quantum correlations with no classical analogue can be interpreted as a resource to overcome the limitations of a particular scenario, their network analogues should do the same when a prescribed network structure is imposed.